 Each member would form a band of their own.
 Spinetta tried to start a group called Torax with Molinari, however, it failed and he traveled to Europe and composed a soloist album, to return later and form Pescado Rabioso.
 Meanwhile Molinari would start Color Humano and Emilio Del Guercio and Rodolfo Garcia created Aquelarre.

 Almendra would reunite on 1979 and play on various shows, the unexpected appeal of the band led them to continue together.
-They released the live Albums Almendra en Obras I and II independently and would release their third album, El Valle Interior .
+They released the live Albums Almendra en Obras I and II and would release their third album, El Valle Interior in 1980.
 However the group would break up again due to differences between Spinetta and Del Guercio.

 On 2004 Magazine Pagina/12 released an Almendra 2 CD special containing Almendra en Obras I y II and Almendra En Vivo en Treatro del Globo